 No | Set to true to copy this reading to the batch's analysis tab.
 Defaults to false. |

-reporting_tag_name |
+input_variable_name |

-No | The variable name of a reporting tag to associate with this reading.
-Must be defined in the reporting_tags section or already exist on your account. |
+No | The variable name of an input variable to associate with this reading.
+Must be defined in the input_variables section or already exist on your account.
+The legacy alias reporting_tag_name is also accepted for backwards compatibility. |

 custom_reading_name |